Pomax/BezierInfo-2/docs/chapters/yforx/content.en-GB.md

 y = curve.get(t).y
 ```

-So the procedure is fairly straight forward: pick an `x`, find the associted `t` value, evaluate our curve _for_ that `t` value, which gives us the curve's {x,y} coordinate, which means we know `y` for this `x`.
+So the procedure is fairly straight forward: pick an `x`, find the associated `t` value, evaluate our curve _for_ that `t` value, which gives us the curve's {x,y} coordinate, which means we know `y` for this `x`.
 Move the slider for the following graphic to see this in action:

 <graphics-element title="Finding By(t), by finding t for a given x" src="./yforx.js">
   <input type="range" min="0" max="1" step="0.01" class="slide-control">